DefTruth/lite.ai.toolkit/README.md

 ### Lite.AI's Classes and Pretrained Files.

-Correspondence between the classes in *Lite.AI* and pretrained model files can be found at [lite.ai.hub.onnx.md](https://github.com/DefTruth/lite.ai/tree/main/docs/hub/lite.ai.hub.onnx.md).
+Correspondence between the classes in *Lite.AI.ToolKit* and pretrained model files can be found at [lite.ai.toolkit.hub.onnx.md](https://github.com/DefTruth/lite.ai.toolkit/tree/main/docs/hub/lite.ai.toolkit.hub.onnx.md).
 For examples, the pretrained model files for *lite::cv::detection::YoloV5* and *lite::cv::detection::YoloX* are listed as follows.

 |             Class             | Pretrained ONNX Files |                   Rename or Converted From (Repo)                   | Size  |